ivanpesin/sre-assignment/README.md

 3. **CentOS8 linux environment**: the task does not specify Linux flavor; I'm assuming CentOS8 as this is a very common server distribution for production systems.
 This shouldn't affect the scripts and approach, but there might be differences in paths to system utilities used in the backup/restore scripts.
 Due to limited scope of this assignment, I'm ignoring SELinux configuration aspects.

 4. MySQL database is located on a filesystem/block device/volume that **does *NOT* support snapshots**, i.e. not on LVM/ZFS/EBS/etc. The reasons for this assumption:
-   - LVM/ZFS negatively impact MySQL performance (see for example [percona blog on ZFS](https://www.percona.com/blog/2018/02/16/why-zfs-affects-mysql-performance/); therefore many installations avoid such setup.
+   - LVM/ZFS negatively impact MySQL performance (see for example, [a paper on LVM performance](https://www.researchgate.net/publication/284897601_LVM_in_the_Linux_environment_Performance_examination) and [Percona blog on ZFS](https://www.percona.com/blog/2018/02/16/why-zfs-affects-mysql-performance/)); therefore many installations avoid such setup.
    - if the database is located on a volume which supports snapshots then doing a raw backup off the snapshot might be the most efficient way to backup and restore; such approach, however, seems to be in disagreement with the criteria listed in the assignment (backup data and scheme separately).

 ### Considerations